mmcco/ssh-auth-methods/README.md

 the supplied address as its first field, followed by each authentication method supported by the corresponding SSH server.

-Nothing is printed after the address in the case that the address could not be contacted, or that there was an error parsing the response received.
+Nothing is printed after the address if the address could not be resolved, the request timed out, or that there was an error parsing the response received.

 The auth method 'none' implies that the SSH server let us in without any authentication at all.